twurple/twurple/docs/getting-data/eventsub/express.md

 In some cases, you may already have an existing Express app and you want to mount an EventSub listener into it.

-This is made easy with the {@EventSubMiddleware} class.
+This is made easy with the {@link EventSubMiddleware} class.

 You just need to follow some easy steps to make sure the events come through: